chengkuanz/cst8359-Assignment2/README.md

 ## Overview

-This project is part of CST8359 (NET Enterprise Application Development) and involves developing a Fan Club Web Application using **ASP.NET Core MVC** and **Entity Framework**.
+This project involves developing a Fan Club Web Application using **ASP.NET Core MVC** and **Entity Framework**.
 The application allows users to manage fan subscriptions to various sports clubs, upload and manage news related to sports clubs, and perform CRUD (Create, Read, Update, Delete) operations.

 ### Features